Give and Receive with a Charitable Remainder Trust

 A CRT can be an inter vivos (living) trust funded during your lifetime or a testamentary trust funded at your death for the benefit of your heirs.
 In either case, there are two basic types of CRTs, with significant differences in the payment structure.

-charitable remainder annuity trust (CRAT) pays a fixed percentage of the trust’s initial value to the donor (or selected beneficiary) each year.
+A charitable remainder annuity trust (CRAT) pays a fixed percentage of the trust’s initial value to the donor (or selected beneficiary) each year.
 A charitable remainder unitrust (CRUT) pays a set percentage of the trust’s annual fair market value to the donor (or selected beneficiary) as income each year.
 The appropriate structure depends on your personal preference and situation, including your age, risk tolerance, and income needs, as well as the type of asset.

 A Win-Win Proposition